gurpreet2301/ACENET_Summer_School_MPI/_episodes/03-hello_world_detail.md

 - Functions MPI\_Init, MPI\_Finalize, MPI\_Comm\_size, MPI\_Comm\_rank are fundamental to any MPI program
 ---

-Lets start to explore the MPI functions in our `hello-world` program in detail.
-However before we do that lets first talk a little bit more about how MPI programs are executed to help better frame our discussion of these MPI functions.
+Let's start to explore the MPI functions in our `hello-world` program in detail.
+However before we do that let's first talk a little bit more about how MPI programs are executed to help better frame our discussion of these MPI functions.

 ## Program flow in MPI
 Each process running an MPI program executes the same program in order from start to finish as a serial program would.
 The difference is there are multiple copies of the same program running simultaneously on different processes.
 At a given time during execution, different processes are very likely executing different lines of code.
 From one run of the MPI code to another the order in which processes reach a given line of code may change.
 In other words there is no reason that node 2 will execute `statement 1` before node 1, as is illustrated below.
 This order of execution can change from run to run.